CSCfi/csc-user-guide/docs/accounts/index.md

 *   **CSC projects** are used to manage access to CSC services and the resources provided by CSC.
 Access to CSC services like, Puhti, Allas or cPouta is granted to CSC projects.
 The same applies to the billing units that are consumed when these services are used.
 A CSC project can include one or several CSC user accounts and one user account can be a member in several projects.
 Each CSC project must have a Project Manager, who creates the project, manages the user accounts and services that belong to the project and is responsible of the resource usage.
 The Project Manager is typically a leader of a research team or other senior researcher.
-See more detailed [project manager prerequisites](https://www.csc.fi/en/prerequisites-for-a-project-manager).
+See more detailed [project manager prerequisites](https://www.csc.fi/en/prerequisites-for-a-project-manager){:target="_blank"}.

 CSC's services are free of charge for academic research, teaching or training for members of Finnish higher education institutions and state research institutes.
-[Usage consumes billing units](billing.md) but no actual payment is required.
+[Usage consumes billing units](billing.md) but **no actual payment** is required.
 However, the amount of billing units must always remain positive.

 ## Getting access